srstanic/srstanic.github.io/_posts/2017-10-11-firebase-realtime-database-lists-sorting-pagination.md

 }
 ```

-After cutting of the last item, we present the 4 items on the next page:
+After cutting off the last item, we present the 4 items on the next page:

 ```
 Tabbie Borg (GMT+2)